loganbek/streamline-tools/meetingNotes.md

 ####### DESCRIPTION - Focus on explaining what the item does and why users should install it
 LOAD AND UNLOAD your BML scripts to and from Oracle CPQ Cloud.
-Use w/ your favorite Text Editor - Visual Studio Code.
+Use with your favorite Text Editor - Visual Studio Code instead of the web based editors.
-Manage your BML code w/ Git Versioning Control
+Manage your BML code using Git Versioning Control.
+Something about auto "check" and "validate" to improve code quality

 Please create any bugs/issues/feature requests [here](https://github.com/loganbek/streamlineTools/issues/new/choose).